Horse & Rider Training Bursary

-Earlier in the year, three lucky Horse&Rider readers won a 12-month training bursary from Dengie.
+Earlier in the year, three lucky Horse & Rider readers won a 12-month training bursary from Dengie.
 As part of their prize, they won lessons with Dengie ambassadors, Hannah Esberger-Hancock and Lucy Jackson.
 Their horses were also given a nutritional consultation with Dengie’s Performance Horse Nutritionist, Claire Akers.
-H&R caught up with the winners to hear all about this amazing experience.
+Horse & Rider caught up with the winners to hear all about this amazing experience.

-Libby Gill has owned Sherbert, a 12-year-old, TB X Welsh Section D gelding, for 10 years.
+Libby Gill has owned Sherbert, a 12-year-old, Thoroughbred X Welsh Section D gelding, for 10 years.
 They compete at dressage and affiliated for the first time last year.

 Training Goal: Encourage Sherbert to soften in canter

 Hannah’s solution: “When Sherbert gets strong, use plenty of half-halts and transitions to encourage him to listen and lighten in your hands.”

 “I had a fabulous time and since the training day we’ve come fifth at the My Quest Open Novice finals.
 Sherbert loves his new Dengie diet, he licks the bowl clean every time.”

 Aspiring showjumper Natalie Muirhead owns Charlie, a nine-year-old Irish Sports Horse gelding.
 They’re hoping the bursary can help them move towards their goal of competing in Foxhunter classes.